ask4ua/DKN/Lection1.md

 * build it, run it
 * **take sha256sum**
 * detach from container
-* see last 2 containers (read about ps --last keys)
 * check last 2 container sizes ( refrehs ps -s keys)
 * read about `docker cp` command
 * copy `/hello` file from each container locally into `hello_centos`, `hello_ubuntu`